Risk warning: Your capital is at risk and unlike other ISAs, IFISAs are not covered by the Financial Services Compensation Scheme (FSCS)

 Here we round up our top five investments for a green IFISA:

-The forecast return on investment is up to five per cent.
-Minimum investment is £500.
+The forecast return on investment is five per cent.
+Minimum investment is £1,000.

 Lendwise, which launched in 2018, matches private investors with borrowers who want to fund their studies to further their career and therefore their earnings potential.
 It is the UK’s only peer-to- peer lender to specialise in education finance.